whatsnowplaying/whats-now-playing/docs/extras/index.rst

   - Raw image URLs are not scaled and represent the original format as downloaded.
   - Most fan art tends to be in widescreen.
+  - Enabling this feature may cause a slowdown during the Exit of the app in order to save work.

 Additionally, a biography of the artist may now be provided in the 'artistlongbio' macro.
 These biographies are also written by fans and may be brief or fairly detailed.